 - A small container or jar with a tight fitting lid (about the size of a lip balm tin)

-- Put the beeswax or petroleum jelly in to a small bowl and melt by ether standing the bowl in boiling water or microwaving for a few seconds.
+Step 1 Put the beeswax or petroleum jelly into a small bowl and melt by either standing the bowl in boiling water or microwaving for a few seconds.

-- Rub on neck, wrists and behind earlobes for a longer lasting fragrance
+Step 5 Rub your homemade solid perfume on the neck, wrists and behind earlobes for a longer lasting fragrance